Finite-size corrections to Fermi's golden rule: I. Decay rates

-Consequently the photon produced from excited atoms interacts with a nucleus with much larger energy than the energy difference $\Delta E_{electron}=E_A-E_C$.
-Because the photon-Nucleus cross-section is much smaller than that of the photon-atom scattering, the probability of this event is extremely small.
+Consequently, the photon produced from excited atoms interacts with a nucleus with much larger energy than the energy difference $\Delta E_\text{electron} =E_A-E_C$.
+Because the photon-nucleus cross section is much smaller than that of the photon-atom scattering, the probability of this event is extremely small.

-A similar phenomenon is expected when charged particles propagate in magnetic field.
-A plane wave of the charge $q$ and mass $M$ in the magnetic field $\vec{\mathcal{B}}$
+A similar phenomenon is expected when charged particles propagate in a magnetic field.
+A plane wave with charge $q$ and mass $M$ in the magnetic field $\vec{\mathcal{B}}$,